10 “Must Do’s” When Disciplining Children

 5. Consider the child

 A two-year-old cannot be expected to sit in ‘time out’ for more than two to three minutes, max.
 It just isn’t in their ‘wiring’.
 The general rule of thumb is a minute per year old up to age ten.
 A child older will likely need a different form of discipline in order for it to be effective.
 Other things to take into consideration are their personalities and their likes and dislikes.
 Withholding television from a child who prefers reading isn’t going to teach them very much.

 Acknowledging only negative behaviour is a dangerous parenting plan to follow.
 By giving your children great big doses of encouragement and well-earned praise, you’ll reduce the need for discipline.

 Arguing isn’t discipline.
 It is handing over control to your children.
 Once you make a decision, stick with it to the end.

-If your child tries to engage you in an argument over the situation, calmly state that their behavior will not be allowed and walk away OR listen to them without interrupting.
+If your child tries to engage you in an argument over the situation, calmly state that their behaviour will not be allowed and walk away OR listen to them without interrupting.